Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light

 \subsection{Spectrometer}

 The light entering the spectrometer is polarized and filtered via a $(640\pm5)$~nm bandpass filter before entering a fiber port.
 A 1-to-2 50:50 fiber-coupled beamsplitter splits the light into two beams, directing it to the two arms of the dual spectrometer.
 The outputs of the beamsplitter are connected to adjustable collimators that help with focusing and improving the spectral resolution.
 Each beam is then guided onto a ruled reflective diffraction grating with 1200 grooves/mm after reflection in a silver-coated mirror.
 The diffracted linear image of the spectrum within each arm of the dual spectrometer is focused through a 200 mm focal length lens onto the sensor.
 Every fiber used in this setup, including the fiber-coupled beamsplitter, is single-mode, and everything except the light sources is located inside a light-tight enclosure.
+The total system efficiency (including the detector) after entering the fiber port was estimated to be about 10\%.

 To separate a possible cross-talk from the HBT effect, one of the two signal photons is delayed via an additional 1~m fiber in one of the dual spectrometer arms.
 This results in a shift of $\sim5$ ns of the HBT peak relative to $\Delta t = 0$ in the coincidence histograms \cite{kulkov2024inter, kulkovspie2025}.